scivision/xkblas/README.md

 XKBlas was successfully port on CUDA from version 8 until 11 and on HIP/ROCM 4.5.0 to HIP/ROCM 5.0.X

 Previous version of XKBlas where based on updating make.inc to local installation.
-From version 0.4, XKBlas switches to use CMake in order to simplify configuration.
+Since version 0.4, XKBlas switches to use CMake in order to simplify configuration.

 ## Selection of the GPU environment
 The two exclusive choices are: